Corporate social responsibility

 Home > Corporate social responsibility

-Impact relative to the United Nations Sustainable Development Goals x
+Our Impact and the United Nations Sustainable Development Goals x

 SM100 Solar Light x

-• Integrated solar panel: 4 V, 75 mA polycrystalline
+• Solar panel: 4 V, 75 mA polycrystalline

-• Certification: CE certified, PVoC, Lighting Global Product Quality verification pending
+• Certifications: CE, PVoC, Lighting Global verification pending

 • Warranty: 2 years